Baby First Aid Kits: What You Need In Yours

 16) Sharp Scissors

 If you’ve got gauze and adhesive tape in your baby first aid kit, keep sharp scissors on hand as well.
-You’ll need them to cut bandages down to an appropriate size.
+You’ll need them to cut bandages down to an appropriate size, and they can also be used to remove existing bandages if needed.

 17) Cotton Balls And Swabs